dask/dask/docs/source/dataframe-quickstart.rst

 Basics
 ------
-Dask.dataframe supports a small but well used subset of the Pandas API.
+Dask.dataframe supports a small but powerful subset of the Pandas API.

 A Dask DataFrame is a :doc:`Dask Graph </spec>` with a special structure.
-You can do operations with Dask DataFrames but you have to call ``compute()`` to trigger the computation process.
-The result of calling ``compute`` is not a Dask DataFrame, for operations that return a dataframe it will be a Pandas DataFrame, aggregation operations will return other types.
-A consequence is that even tough the data involved in the computations can be larger than memory, you have to ensure that your result will fit in memory.
+You can do operations with Dask DataFrames but you must call ``compute()`` to trigger the computation process.
+The result of calling ``compute`` is not a Dask DataFrame.
+For operations that return a dataframe it will be a Pandas DataFrame, and aggregation operations will return other types.
+A consequence is that even tough the data involved in the computations can be larger than memory, you must ensure that your result will fit in memory.

-I you are already familiar with Pandas, using Dask DataFrame is straightforward.
+If you are already familiar with Pandas, using Dask DataFrame is straightforward.
 For example, if you want to read a csv file:

 .. code::